YellowMinionPlannet/Notes/Udemy_Ray_Yarn.md

 * `yarn outdated` (check packages' outdated information)
 * `yarn config get registry` (check which registry is using)

+* `yarn install` after you update the package.json, run this command will update yarn.lock.

 * `yarn upgrade`
-* `yarn upgrade *package*` (upgrade specific package to the version specified in package.json)
+* `yarn upgrade *package*` (upgrade specific package to the version range specified in package.json)
-> this command also change yarn.lock file.
-If we have yarn.lock file in the project, yarn gonna lock the version according to the yarn.lock file, and ommits the version range specified in package.json
+> yarn gonna lock the version specified in the yarn.lock file, and ommits the version range specified in package.json.
+This command upgrade the version in yarn.lock file to the latest version specified in package.json.

 * `yarn why *package*` (check info about why this package is installed)